vkamg/Ironhack-Module-1-Project---Pipelines/README.md

   **2. Wrangling:** Data cleaning - Change the data type of the numeric columns (from object to integer or float),      Standardize the data format of each column (ex. gender: F, Female; or age: 27 years old, 1991), etc.

-  **3.Analysis and Reporting:** Analyse the data and create the plots and PDF with the analised data.
+  **3. Analysis and Reporting:** Analyse the data and create the plots and PDF with the analised data.